Best AI Marketing Tools in 2026: What's Actually Worth It

 The Recommended AI Stack by Business Type

 Stop trying to adopt every AI tool at once.
 The marketers getting the most out of AI in 2026 are running tight, intentional stacks.
-Here is what that looks like by stage.

-Start with GetResponse for email and GetHookd if you run paid ads.
+Solopreneur / Early Stage: Start with GetResponse for email and GetHookd if you run paid ads.
 That is a complete AI marketing stack for under $35/month.
 Do not add more until you have mastered these two.

-Add Make for workflow automation.
+Growing Team (5 to 20 people): Add Make for workflow automation.
 Start with one high-value automation (lead enrichment or internal alerts) before building out a full library.
 The time investment pays back fast.

-Add GoHighLevel for AI conversation and CRM.
+Agency or High-Volume Lead Gen: Add GoHighLevel for AI conversation and CRM.
 At this stage, lead response speed is your single biggest leverage point and GoHighLevel's AI handles it around the clock.

 Three Mistakes That Cancel Out Your AI Advantage